mini-bomba/StreamChatMod/.github/ISSUE_TEMPLATE/incompatibility-report.md

 ---
-name: Bug report
+name: Incompatibility report
-about: Create a report to help us fix the bug
+about: Report a bug or crash that can be replicated only with specific mods
-title: "[BUG] found a bug, plz fix"
+title: ''
-labels: bug
+labels: bug, incompatible mod
 assignees: ''

 ---